As the name suggests, this gorgeous applesauce cake is loaded with sweet fruit puree.

 Tips for the Best Cake

-- Store applesauce cake in a sealable container, with a piece of paper towel on top to keep its moisture.
-You can leave it on the countertop for up to a week.
+To store: Place the cooled applesauce cake in an airtight container, with a paper towel on top.
+Leave it on the countertop for up to a week.

-- For a longer shelf-life, store the cake in the freezer instead.
-Wrap the slices individually with plastic wrap or parchment paper.
-Place them in Ziplock bags and freeze for up to 6 months.
+To freeze: Wrap the whole cake or slices individually with plastic wrap parchment paper.
+Place them in Ziplock bags and freeze them for up to 6 months.